 Some ingredients that are commonly found in dry shampoo like phthalates and talc are known to increase one’s risk of cancer.

-That being said… Using dry shampoo a few times is unlikely to cause cancer in and of itself… BUT, when you use conventional dry shampoo combined with all of the other environmental toxins that our bodies are exposed to each and every day, then yes, cancer can be a result.
+That being said… Using dry shampoo a few times is unlikely to cause cancer in and of itself… BUT, when you use conventional dry shampoo combined with all of the other environmental toxins that our bodies are exposed to each and every day, then you may be increasing your cancer risk.

 Unfortunately, some environmental toxins can’t be avoided.
 That’s why we should avoid carcinogenic ingredients where we do have control… that includes hair care!